codeclimate/codeclimate-rubocop/config/contents/lint/void.md

-This cop checks for operators, variables, literals, and nonmutating methods used in void context.
+Checks for operators, variables, literals, and nonmutating methods used in void context.

 ### Example: CheckForMethodsWithNoSideEffects: false (default)